MV10/mv10.github.io/_posts/2023-09-01-monkey-hi-hat-eyecandy-audio-textures.md

 <!--more-->

-This is the next installment in a series of articles about my Monkey Hi Hat music visualizer applications, the libraries it uses, and supporting applications.
+This is the next installment in a series of articles about my Monkey Hi Hat music visualizer application, and the supporting libraries, applications, and content.
 You may wish to start with the earlier articles in this series:

 * [Introducing the Monkey Hi Hat Music Visualizer]({{ site.baseurl }}{% post_url 2023-08-26-introducing-monkey-hi-hat-music-visualizer %})
 * [Monkey Hi Hat and the Eyecandy Library]({{ site.baseurl }}{% post_url 2023-08-31-monkey-hi-hat-eyecandy-library %})